-Registration for Michaelmas Term is now open; you first need to provisionally book yourself onto either the morning or afternoon sessions, you will then be sent an application form to complete.
+Registration for Hilary Term is now open; you first need to provisionally book yourself onto either the morning or afternoon sessions, you will then be sent an application form to complete.
 You can book onto the course here.
-Applications should be submitted by Friday 4th October.
+Applications should be submitted by Friday 17th January.

 The seminars are as follows:

 Week 1 : Introduction to Developing Learning and Teaching